hukkai/no-residual-network/README.md

-# Offical codes for: Revisiting Exploding Gradient: A Ghost That Never Leaves
+# Revisiting Exploding Gradient: A Ghost That Never Leaves

 ## Abstract
 The exploding gradient problem is one of the main barrier to training deep neural networks.